Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Read More

 Before researching this article, my husband was the nearest thing in my life to a closet organizer.
-I used a pile system: a pile for work, a pile for clean clothes, a pile for sorting later.
+I used a system of piles: one for work, one for clean clothes, and one for sorting later.
 When my "sorting later" pile got too large, parts would migrate into the closet, usually nudged in there by my better half.
-Now that we live in a smaller space, the pile system doesn't work and I've been forced to organize my small closet’s storage space.
+Now that we live in a smaller space, the pile system doesn't work, and I've been forced to organize my small closet’s storage space.
 The only thing that's helped is installing a closet organizer system—like the Rubbermaid HomeFree Series Closet Organizer

-To help you stay better organized, we tested eight of the best-selling all-in-one, DIY closet kits, evaluating them for easy installation and whether they're strong enough to hold all your belongings.
+To help you stay better organized, we tested eight of the best-selling all-in-one, DIY closet kits, evaluating them for ease of installation and their ability to hold all your belongings.
 If a closet organizer feels like too big a step towards tidy living, start by organizing your home and decluttering your stuff with smaller products.
 Then build up to a bigger investment.

 Best Overall